Silwood Park pond mesocosm

 The impacts of warming on natural ecosystems remain poorly understood particularly for food webs and ecosystems where interactions add emergent properties that can only be understood using a system-level perspective.
 An array of artificial ponds (mesocosm) at Silwood Park is one the tools that will help to assess the impacts of warming across multiple levels of biological organisation, from genes to food webs and whole ecosystems.
 To characterise the impacts of warming on multispecies freshwater systems a recently NERC-funded project will integrate information generated from a network of experiments that include a global collection of naturally warmed and unwarmed freshwater habitats across a circumpolar ring of geothermal activity, hundreds of large-scale artificial streams and ponds (mesocosms) in the field, and thousands of robotically-assembled microbial communities in the laboratory (microcosms).

-Silwood Park pond mesocosm is part of a NERC-funded grant awarded to Professor Guy Woodward, Dr. Thomas Bell, Dr. Alex J. Dumbrell, Professor Mark Trimmer and colleagues from Imperial College London, University of Essex, Queen Mary, University of London, and other institutions in the UK.
+Silwood Park pond mesocosms is part of a NERC-funded grant awarded to Professor Guy Woodward, Dr. Thomas Bell, Dr. Alex J. Dumbrell, Professor Mark Trimmer and colleagues from Imperial College London, University of Essex, Queen Mary, University of London, and other institutions in the UK.
+This facility is also now part of the new EU project, Aquacosm, an international network of experimental infractrusctures that will facilitate transnational research in marine and freshwater ecology.

 Mesocosm google map